The difference between a client agreement and terms and conditions and when you should use each

 When to use each

-Use terms and conditions when your rules won't vary between your customers.
-For example, if you were selling low value goods online and the same rules apply to everyone purchasing.
+Use terms and conditions when your rules do not vary from customer to customer.
+For example, if you are selling goods online and the same rules apply to everyone.

-You can use a client agreement for more complicated product sales, where terms are likely to vary between your customers.
-For example, instances where you may offer different conditions for a purchase such as a loyalty or volume discount.
+Use a client agreement for more complicated product sales, where terms are likely to vary between your customers.
+For example, where you offer a service rather than goods.

-If your product is straight forward and available to all your customers on the same terms, you probably won’t need a client agreement, and terms and conditions will be enough.
-For example, t-shirts or beauty products sold online.
+If what you are selling is straightforward and available to all customers on the same terms, you do not need a client agreement.
+Your terms and conditions will be enough.
+For example, clothes or beauty products sold online.

 If your product is more complicated, you may opt for terms and conditions and a client agreement.
-For example, professional services such as consultancy.
+For example, professional services such as IT or marketing services.

-Many clients have both terms and conditions and a client agreement, particularly if they have an online presence/sales channel and also offerings that are complex and varied for each client that may be sold offline.
+Many clients have both terms and conditions and a client agreement, particularly if they sell to customers online and offline.

 If in doubt, always get advice.